hitpoint6/hitpoint6/README.md

 - 👋 Hi, I’m Kelvin
-- 👀 Interested in building AI / ML stuff, like inference, agents
+- 👀 Interested in building AI / ML stuff, like data, inference, agents
 - 📫 How to reach me hitpoint6@gmail.com

 <!---